lhggomes/design-patterns/README.md

 }

 ```
 It shows us, how to create a builder for the class person.
-As we can see, it's quite simple, we can create a
+It's quite simple, we create a
-static class, that's going to contain all the fields as methods.
-So we can use while performing the creation of an object.
+static class, that's going to contain all the fields as methods, so they can be used while performing the creation of
+an object for Person class.

 To use this builder, we can do like this: